coder/slog/README.md

 1. Simple and easy to extend
     - A new backend only has to implement the simple Sink interface.
-    - The logger type provides a nice API around Sink and itself implements Sink allowing for composition and wrapping.
-E.g. one could implement a Sink that wraps around another sink to ensure no logs with a given component are logged.
+    - The Logger type provides a nice API around Sink but also implements Sink to allow for composition.
     - zap is hard and confusing to extend.
 There are too many structures and configuration options.

 1. Structured logging of Go structures with `json.Marshal`